AaronZhang16/aaronzhang16.github.io/_pages/about.md

 I am doing reserach on image processing, such as **super resolution**, **airflow's visualization based on Background Oriented Schlieren (BOS)** and **event camera**.
 You can check my works in the following part.
 Please feel free to contact me with kaihang816@gmail.com if you want an academic cooperation.

 I was born and grew up in Guangzhou, China.
 I graduated from School of Electronics and Information Technology (School of Microelectronics), Sun Yat-sen University (中山大学电子与信息工程学院) with a bachelor's degree.
-I went to Japan for further education from 2021 and graduated from Graduate School of Science and Technology, University of Tsukuba (筑波大学大学院システム情報工学研究群) with a master's degree, advised by Hajime Nobuhara ([延原肇](https://nobuharaken.com/hajime_nobuhara)).
+I went to Japan for further education from 2021 and graduated from Graduate School of Science and Technology, University of Tsukuba (筑波大学大学院システム情報工学研究群) with a master's degree, advised by Prof. Hajime Nobuhara ([延原肇](https://nobuharaken.com/hajime_nobuhara) 教授).
 Now I am pursuing a Ph.D. in Computer Vision at the University of Tsukuba.

 Beside my native language Chinese, I can speak both English and Japanese (JLPT N1 level).